Regulatory actions for May 27, 2025

 May 27, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbott Laboratories, Catheter Precision.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arcutis, CSL, Genentech, GSK, Roche, Soleno, Springworks, Xbrane.

 Briefs